 Note that the condition ‘and where this different operating band is not a sub-band or superseding-band of another supported operating band‘ was not included in the original definition.
 The condition ‘non-overlapping’ was added by CR agreed at RAN4#66 [7]:

-MB-MSR Base Station: MSR Base Station characterized by the ability of its transmitter and/or receiver to process two or more carriers in common active RF components simultaneously, where at least one carrier is configured at a different operating band than the other carrier(s).
+MB-MSR Base Station: MSR Base Station characterized by the ability of its transmitter and/or receiver to process two or more carriers in common active RF components simultaneously, where at least one carrier is configured at a different non-overlapping operating band than the other carrier(s).

 The condition was then updated to allow a BS supports no overlapping frequency range in the two bands in common active RF components to be counted as Multi-band base station by CR agreed at RAN4#79 [8]:

-MB-MSR Base Station: MSR Base Station characterized by the ability of its transmitter and/or receiver to process two or more carriers in common active RF components simultaneously, where at least one carrier is configured at a different non-overlapping operating bandthan the other carrier(s).
+MB-MSR Base Station: MSR Base Station characterized by the ability of its transmitter and/or receiver to process two or more carriers in common active RF components simultaneously, where at least one carrier is configured at a different operating band (which is not a sub-band or superseding-band of another supported operating band) than the other carrier(s).

 Therefore, scenarios 5) and 6) above have already been considered in the current definition.
 It is clear that scenario 5) above should be considered as multi-band BS from the current definition, while whether scenario 6) above should be considered as multi-band BS depends on whether BS supports no overlapping frequency range in the two bands in common active RF components.